This post may contain affiliate links. Please see our disclosure policy.

 Want delicious chocolate chip cookies but don’t need to make a huge batch?
 Make this small batch chocolate chip cookies recipe!
 They have soft chewy centers with crisp edges and pools of chocolate melted into every bite.
 This recipe come together in under an hour, only requires a few simple ingredients, and are SO delicious!

-For more chocolate chip cookie recipes, try these bakery style chocolate chip cookies and chocolate chip sugar cookies!
+For more chocolate chip cookie recipes, try these bakery style chocolate chip cookies brown butter chocolate chip cookies, and two chocolate chip cookies recipe!

 This post may contain affiliate links.